 15 Easy Piano Solos That Sound Hard

 Chances are you’re eager to show off your skills with some popular piano songs.
-The good news is there are tons of piano solos that seem complicated, but are actually pretty easy to play.
+The good news is there are tons of piano solos that sound complicated but are actually pretty easy to play.